 - The locked box mechanism is more common than other price determination mechanisms (such as the completion accounts mechanism), as it gives certainty about the purchase price and avoids post-closing adjustments (and the potential issues and conflicts related to such adjustments).
-When a completion accounts mechanism is chosen, the clause governing the adjustment of the purchase price is heavily negotiated. - The tendency is to limit conditions precedent to the very minimum, as certainty of closing is of utmost importance, especially for sell-side sponsors (see question 20). - Representations and warranties are typically very limited, and representations and warranties insurance policies are increasingly popular, most notably in large transactions (see question 15).
+When a completion accounts mechanism is chosen, the clause governing the adjustment of the purchase price is heavily negotiated. - The tendency is to limit conditions precedent to the very minimum, as certainty of closing is of utmost importance, especially for sellside sponsors. - Representations and warranties are typically very limited, and representations and warranties insurance policies are increasingly popular, most notably in large transactions.
 However, private equity players acting on the buy side are very strict by requesting extensive representations and warranties and even guarantees securing the potential payment obligations of their counterparty (such as bank guarantees, escrow accounts and pledges).
-Certain insolvency considerations must be made when it comes to these sort of guarantees, so it is matter to be analysed on a case-by-case basis. - With regards to restrictive covenants, non-competition and nonsolicitation obligations for a term of one or two years following the closing of the transaction are often requested by buy-side sponsors.
+Certain insolvency considerations must be made when it comes to these sort of guarantees, so it is matter to be analysed on a case-bycase basis. - With regards to restrictive covenants, non-competition and nonsolicitation obligations for a term of one or two years following the closing of the transaction are often requested by buy-side sponsors.